What happens after taking birth control?

 I've always had pretty healthy hair, and it still is but I've noticed it has thinned out a lot, and I shed much more than before.
 I'm quite lucky to naturally have a lot of hair so my hair loss isn't very noticeable but I've had to research products, and tricks to nurture my hair.

 My anxiety has always caused me severe episodes of insomnia but I've kept it manageable enough that I can sleep at least 7 hours at night.
 However, when I went off the pill it became more difficult to fall asleep.
 I would fall asleep and all of a sudden wake up in the middle of the night wide awake.
-I've had to do sleep meditations and have an oil diffuser to help.
+I've had to do sleep meditations and have an oil difuser to help.
+I also recommend to shower at night and spray some lavender scent on your pillow!

 Anxiety - Mood swings